jblasz/CMS-thesis/README.md

 You need `node` and `yarn`, and a `.env` environment file with at least `REACT_APP_CLIENT_ID`, which is the public google application id used for authentication.
 You can use 593522798742-ucqq8hmq1mhjn816eebl1bmd983e2v2j.apps.googleusercontent.com for this purpose (created expressly for the public repo).
 Make sure the app runs on port 3000, or login will not work.
 Alternatively you can set `REACT_APP_START_LOGGED_IN=1` to bypass the login process and 'pretend' you are logged in, which will bypass the need for login (and sharing your google information).
 Perfectly fine if you do that.
 In this mocked state, you can toggle between admin-student role by clicking on the 'toggle role' button on the top navbar.

-Note that this entire application is not production-worthy, and should work with `REACT_APP_USE_MOCKS=1`, which means all requests to a REST back-end are replaced with mocks.
+Note that this entire application is not production-worthy without a back-end running in paralel, and should work with `REACT_APP_USE_MOCKS=1`, which means all requests to a REST back-end are replaced with mocks.
 While it would work in a production environment, for full deployment to happen we would need a REST back-end, removal of all mocking functionalities, and the slightly dumb 'toggle role' button, as that role would be determined by the back-end.

 The full documentation is included in a thesis document.
 I will see about placing a link to it here once I know it is okay with the university to do.